close

 Roasted Beets With Burrata + Pistachios

 Roasted beets with burrata and pistachios: these are a few of my favorite things.
 There is nothing all that fancy or complicated going on here, just a salad, but a fantastic one.
-Earthy flavors combined with creamy delicious burrata cheese to make the perfect pairing.
-It’s a simple dish I could honestly live on all year-long.
+Earthy flavors combined with creamy delicious burrata cheese make the perfect pairing.
+It’s a simple dish I could honestly live on all year long.

-Eventually, nearby cheese factories caught on and began producing buratta as well, using up their leftover scraps from the mozzarella making process.
+Eventually, nearby cheese factories caught on and began producing burrata as well, using up their leftover scraps from the mozzarella-making process.
 Like many things, the word got out, and this premium specialty cheese began getting exported to the United States.
 Burratta began appearing on US menus in early 2006 but did gain real recognition as a “culinary trend” until 2011.

 The real trick with serving burrata is temperature.
 Fresh burrata should always be served at room temperature to maximize the flavor profile and creamy nature of this incredible cheese.